openpodcast/website/research.md

 > We mostly focus on open source software and discussions about the Podcast ecosystem,
 > but also include other resources.
 If you have any suggestions, please let us know!

-# Writing

 ## Specifications

 - [Open Downloads Specification](https://github.com/open-downloads/odl): Open Downloads Specification (ODL) is a specification for podcast download tracking.
 It is a simple JSON format that can be used to track downloads of podcast episodes.
 - [RSS Namespace Extension for Podcasting (Tag Specification)](https://github.com/Podcastindex-org/podcast-namespace/blob/main/docs/1.0.md): A holistic RSS namespace for podcasting that is meant to synthesize the fragmented world of podcast namespaces.
 - [backtracks/open-podcast-analytics](https://github.com/backtracks/open-podcast-analytics): Open podcast analytics specification by backtracks.
 A unified spec for providing an open and common interface for sending podcast analytics related events.
+- [IAB Podcast Measurement Technical Guidelines](https://iabtechlab.com/standards/podcast-measurement-guidelines/): The IAB Podcast Measurement Technical Guidelines 2.1 are the result of the Podcast Technical Working Group’s efforts to provide clarity in the podcast marketplace by developing a common language around measurement.

 ## Standardization Process